0xanmol/Dynamic-Zerodev-Smart-Wallet-Implementation/docs/LOOM_VIDEO_SCRIPT.md

 ## Video Structure (8-9 minutes)

 ### Introduction (30 seconds)
 "Hey Jeff!
 I'm [Name], and I've built a comprehensive demo that tackles all the issues your team raised about Dynamic's embedded wallet tech.
-This isn't just a UI mockup - it's a fully functional application with real blockchain transactions.
+This isn't just a UI mockup - it's a fully functioning application with real txns being sent on the blockchain.
 Let me walk you through what I built."

 ### Demo Overview (45 seconds)
 "Here's what I built - a complete dashboard with three main sections: Wallet functionality, How It Works explanations, and Security features.
-The key differentiator is that every transaction you'll see is a real blockchain transaction, completely gasless for the user thanks to ZeroDev's paymaster infrastructure.
+The key feature we are trying to highlight here are completely gasless for the user thanks to ZeroDev's paymaster infrastructure whom we at Dynamic have an seemless integration with.

-Notice the clean, professional UI - no emojis, enterprise-ready design.
-Let me show you each section in detail."
+Let me take you through each section in detail."

 ### Wallet Functionality Demo (3 minutes)